Posted in Schools, Then and Now

 Eldred E. Edwards of the Oakland Public Works Department drew up plans.

-The style of architecture is primarily Old English.
-The construction method was unique among firehouses at that time, being pre-cast of cement molded on the ground.
-All the plumbing fixtures, water pipes, and electrical wires conduits were cast in cement.
+The architecture is primarily Old English.
+The construction method was unique among firehouses then, as it was precast with cement molded on the ground.
+All the plumbing fixtures, water pipes, and electrical wire conduits were cast in cement.

 The roof consisted of 100 curved slabs of concrete set in grooved beams and held in place with slotted bolts.